 - Surgery.
 If your case is more severe, your parathyroid gland may need to be removed.
 Before surgery, you may have an imaging test to find out which gland is abnormal.
-You may have an ultrasound of the neck.
+You may also have an ultrasound of the neck.
 Knowing which gland is abnormal will shorten the surgery.
 It will also allow the surgeon to make a smaller cut (incision) right over the abnormal gland.

 Living with hyperparathyroidism

 You will likely need to have your calcium and vitamin D levels and bone density checked from time to time.
 Your healthcare provider will then be able to make sure your problem is under control.